Ryn Desert

 Desert Life and Nature

 The Ryn Desert’s total population is approximately 120,000 people, with 75% based in the southern half (Isatay and Kurmangazy Districts).
-The Bokey Orda and Zhankala Districts make up the northern half.
-Most settlements are located in the desert’s outer perimeter, leaving much of the interior isolated.
+The Bokey Orda and Zhanakala Districts make up the northern half.
+Most settlements are in the desert’s outer perimeter, leaving much of the interior isolated.

 Kyzyluy Village

-The village of Kyzyluy (aka Kyzyl Ui), meaning “Red House” in Kazakh, is 80 km northeast of Isatay village and one of the Ryn’s most well-known settlements.
+The village of Kyzyluy, or Kyzyl Ui, meaning ‘Red House’ in Kazakh, is 80km north-east of Isatay village and one of the Ryn’s most well-known settlements.
 During the Soviet era, Kyzyluy acted as the administrative hub for collective farms in the Ryn.
-From the 1960s to 1980s, dozens of local shepherds and farm workers were awarded medals from the USSR for their agricultural productivity.
-Khatima Dayirova, who managed the farms for two decades, was also awarded the Order of Lenin.
+From the 1960s to 1980s, the USSR awarded medals to dozens of local shepherds and farm workers for their agricultural productivity.
+One example is Khatima Dayyrova, who managed the farms for two decades and received the Order of Lenin.

 Today, Kyzyluy remains an important administrative hub for the Isatay District’s 80+ desert farms.
-In 2018, Murat Bektenov, an oil worker born in the area, published The Red House is My Home (Қызыл үй – менің мекенім).
+In 2018, Muhambet Syekhov and Murat Bektenov, an oil worker born in the area, published The Red House is My Home.
 The book covers the history of the village and other settlements nearby, such as Tuschykuduk (fka Chapayevskoye) and Aybas.

 Plants and Animals

-Jerboa, hare and gophers inhabit the Ryn Desert, and around the settlements there are domesticated camels, sheep, goats and cows.
-Abundant fodder grass sustains the livestock and common species include: lyme grass (Leymus arenarius), sheep fescue (Festuca ovina), and bulbous bluegrass (Poa bulbosa).
-Other plants in the desert are: aspen (Populus tremula), silver poplar (Populus alba), buckthorn (Rhamnus catartica), wild olive (Elaeagnus angustifolia), and creeping willow (Salix fusca).
+Jerboa, hare and gophers inhabit the Ryn Desert.
+Around the settlements domesticated camels, sheep, goats and cows graze freely.
+Abundant fodder grass sustains the livestock, and common species include lyme grass (Leymus arenarius), sheep fescue (Festuca ovina), and bulbous bluegrass (Poa bulbosa).
+Other plants in the desert include aspen (Populus tremula), silver poplar (Populus alba), buckthorn (Rhamnus cathartica), wild olive (Elaeagnus angustifolia), and creeping willow (Salix fusca).

 In 2021, Kazakhstan’s government announced a plan to create the Bokeyorda Nature Reserve.
-The reserve is expected to cover an area roughly the size of Los Angles–657,000 hectares–and aims to protect saiga from poachers.
+It’s expected to cover a 6,570km2 area – roughly four times the size of Greater London – and aims to protect saiga from poachers.

 Satellite view of the Ryn Desert, with the Caspian Sea in the south and Volga River in the west.